What you should know about COVID-19 stimulus payments

 For details about using these services, and other helpful information such as ways to deposit stimulus checks, please see the FAQs below.

-Visit the IRS Get My Payment (GMP) portal at https://www.irs.gov/coronavirus/get-my-payment to see if you can expect a second Economic Impact Payment.
-You will find a Get My Payment button halfway down the IRS portal page under "Check the Status of Your Economic Impact Payments."
-The GMP site was updated on January 5, 2021.
-If GMP reflects a direct deposit date and partial account information, then your payment is deposited to that account.
+Visit the IRS Get My Payment (GMP) portal at https://www.irs.gov/coronavirus/get-my-payment to see if you can expect a 2021 Economic Impact Payment.
+The GMP portal will provide the date when your payment was or will be sent.
+If GMP reflects a direct deposit date and partial account information, then your payment has been deposited to that account.